fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

+## Week 4 (Feb 8--12):
+Rather than moving chronologically, our next book moves thematically across key questions that we should always be asking about every history we encounter.
+It sort of picks up where the other book leaves off (with some helpful overlap), and largely focuses on contemporary history writing and what's new about it.

+{% include alert.html class='warning' title='A few reflections' text="
+There are TWO reflection assignment for this week, one for each chapter.
+- WEDNESDAY: Reading reflection
+- FRIDAY: Reading reflection
+"%}

+### Wednesday
+- Sara Maza, _Thinking about History_, Ch.
+1: The History of Whom?, 10--44.

+### Friday
+- Sara Maza, _Thinking about History_, Ch.
+2: The History of Where?, 45--82.

-## Week 4 (Feb 8--12): 1619 Project discussion
+## Week 5 (Feb 15--19):  1619 Project discussion
 Now that our historiographical survey is complete, we can reflect more thoughtfully on our own moment of historiography.

 {% include alert.html class='warning' title='Reading reflection' text="
 There are no daily assignments for this week, just one longer reflection essay due on Friday that should demonstrate your familiarity with everything listed below.

-- FRIDAY: Project Critique
+- FRIDAY: 1619 Project Critique
 "%}

 - Browse quickly the [full issue of the _New York Times Magazine_ 1619 Project](https://pulitzercenter.org/sites/default/files/full_issue_of_the_1619_project.pdf) (Aug 26, 2019).
 The goal here is to get a sense of entire publication---namely what it covers, what it doesn't, and what perspectives the authors promote.